Stop a Failed Quarter From Becoming a Failed Year: Reset Protocol for $60K–$100K Operators

 Let me walk you through each phase with exact execution steps.

-Phase 1: Triage - Identify What Actually Broke (Hour 0-8)
+Phase 1 Triage: How to Identify What Actually Broke in a Failed Quarter (Hour 0–8)

 Timeline: 8 hours (Saturday morning recommended)